john-bieren/email-logger/README.md

 A Python script that uses .eml files (EMLs) to create a log (in Excel .xlsx format) of sender, recipients (including CCs), subject line, and time sent for a given set of emails.
-Optionally, converted PDF versions of the emails can be used to add the PDF page count of each email to the log.
+Optionally, PDF versions of the emails can be used to add the PDF page count of each email to the log.

 ## Install

+> [!IMPORTANT]
+> `email_logger.ps1` and `update.ps1` will not work on operating systems other than Windows.
+If you use a different operating system, all Python code will still work as intended, but you'll need to manage dependencies and updates yourself.

 Clone the repository and install dependencies: